Gifted and Talented Early Access

 - Letter of recommendation from preschool/kindergarten teacher

-- Test data/observational data (examples: TS GOLD student reports, Student Profile of Strengths, Ages and Stages Questionnaire, math data, PALS, private test results)
+- Test data/observational data (e.g., TS GOLD student reports, Ages & Stages Questionnaire, math data, DIBELS data, private testing results, etc.)

-If a decision is made to continue with the evaluation, an appointment is made for the testing of the child within 30 school days, which may include individual IQ testing with a district-licensed school psychologist, a CogAT 7, or parents may provide private testing results.
-Data may be gathered from classroom performance, district assessments, embedded curriculum assessments, interviews, parent and/or educator referrals, student survey, Iowa Acceleration Scale, SIGS Home Rating Scale, and GRS-P to aid in determination.
+If a decision is made to continue with the evaluation process, within 30 school days an appointment is made for testing of the student, which may include individual IQ testing with a district-licensed school psychologist, a CogAT test, and/or the student’s family may provide private testing results.
+Data is collected from a variety of sources, which may include classroom performance, district assessments, embedded curriculum assessments, interviews, family and/or educator referrals, student surveys, and/or behavior scales.

-A determination team (comprised of personnel from the Gifted Education program, Early Childhood program, and school administration) reviews and analyzes the data.
-The analysis focuses on the child’s strengths and comprehensive readiness for early access.
-Collaboratively, the determination team decides if the child will benefit from early access to kindergarten or first grade.
-The decision is communicated to the parent by phone call and a follow-up letter.
+A determination team (comprised of personnel from the Gifted Education Program, Early Childhood Program, and school administration) reviews and analyzes the collected data.
+The analysis focuses on the student’s strengths and comprehensive readiness for early access.
+Collaboratively, the determination team decides if the child is intellectually and emotionally ready to benefit from early access to kindergarten or first grade.
+This decision is communicated with the parent/family by telephone and letter.

-A determination letter describing the decision for early access is signed by the determination team, parent, receiving school director, and child’s teacher.
-A copy of this letter is placed in the child’s cumulative folder.
+A letter describing the final decision for early access is signed by the determination team, parent/family, receiving school director, and student’s classroom teacher.
+A copy of this letter is placed in the student’s digital school records.

-Monitoring of the ALP will occur between parents and teachers at each parent/teacher conference scheduled during the school year.
+If the student is accepted for early access, regular monitoring of the ALP will occur between the family and teachers at each parent/teacher conference scheduled throughout the school year.